🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is Polygon secure enough for real money prediction markets?

-Absolutely — Polygon has maintained continuous operation for over 5 years whilst securing billions in assets.
-Periodic synchronisation with Ethereum's base layer furnishes supplementary security protections.
+Absolutely — Polygon has maintained operations for over 5 years whilst securing billions of dollars in user assets.
+Periodic anchoring to Ethereum's mainnet furnishes supplementary security assurances.

 Can I use USDC from other chains (Ethereum, Solana)?

-USDC originating from Ethereum mainnet can be transferred to Polygon via the authorised Polygon Bridge infrastructure.
-Solana-issued USDC necessitates an interoperability solution.
-PolyGram's entry point accommodates direct fiat purchases.
+USDC originating on Ethereum mainnet can be transferred to Polygon via the official Polygon Bridge infrastructure.
+Solana-based USDC requires an interoperability solution.
+PolyGram's direct fiat gateway bypasses these requirements entirely.

 What if USDC loses its peg?